📌 OpenRun now enables easy app deployments to Kubernetes. Learn more.

 OpenRun can be deployed on a single node easily (Linux, Windows or OSX), using a SQLite database for storing metadata.
 Docker/Podman is the only dependency.
 OpenRun can be deployed across multiple machines, using an external Postgres database for storing metadata.

-Support for Kubernetes based deployment is being implemented.
+OpenRun can also be deployed on Kubernetes using a Helm chart.
 On Kubernetes, OpenRun will avoid the need to setup a build system like Jenkins, CD with ArgoCD and an IDP like BackStage.
+Apps deployed using OpenRun are deployed as Kubernetes services, with OpenRun running as the api server/request router.

 How is OpenRun implemented?